 Great Spirit says my time is done, soul calling to his light, Do not fret and cry those tears, I am with you all the time.

 I will always love you, my earthly being gone; I live within the hearts of all my loved ones.

 Great Spirit gave me special wings, calling me to soar above, my transformed body now complete,

 ......I fly on the wings of love.

-Medicine Men would turn to their medicine bag and its contents to treat whatever was ailing a member of their tribe.
+Medicine Men would turn to their medicine bag and their contents to treat whatever was ailing a member of their tribe.
 Items found in this sacred bag are still used today in rituals and spiritual ceremonies.
-Things like sweet grass braids, witch hazel bark, white sage, echinacea and incense were all integral parts in the healing rituals performed by the Medicine Men and Women.
+Things like sweet grass braids, witch hazel bark, white sage, echinacea, and incense were all integral parts of the healing rituals performed by the Medicine Men and Women.

 Within the Native American Indian culture, some healers also had the ability to induce visions.
 These people were known as shamans.
 The most skilled of all healers, the tribal shaman was able to enter a deep trance that connected them to the underworld in search of healing.
 These vivid and intense dreams brought the shaman to a higher state of reality.

-The Native American Indians have a deep rooted belief in nature and spirituality that is both beautiful and profound.
+The Native American Indians have a deep-rooted belief in nature and spirituality that is both beautiful and profound.
 Their connection to all things - living and non-living, big and small, is inspiring and honorable.
-If you have a curiosity or interest in performing the rituals of the Native American people, these products can help you on your journey.
+If you have a curiosity or interest in performing the rituals of the Native American people, the products we sell can help you on your journey.